article

 Where certifications fit

 Certifications can help most when they map to the posting and the work.
-In the no-degree packet, A+, Network+, Security+, CCNA, and CySA+ appear in sampled support, network, and security language.
+In the no-degree sample, A+, Network+, Security+, CCNA, and CySA+ appear in sampled support, network, and security language.
 Official issuer pages are the right source for what those credentials cover.
-The sampled postings are the right source for whether the credential appears in the current qualitative role language.
+The sampled public postings are the right source for whether the credential appears in the current qualitative role language.

 A certification should not be the whole plan.
 A+ without troubleshooting notes is thin.
 Network+ or CCNA without network labs is thin.
 Security+ without incident notes or security labs is thin.
 The stronger pattern is credential plus artifact plus job-posting vocabulary.